k2view-academy/K2View-Academy/updates/product_update_20210531.md

 We have just released TDM 7.1 based on Fabric 6.5.
 Some of the major enhancements of this release are:

-1. Fabric Broadway replaces ADI as Load to target component.

-2. Security improvements.

-3. Improvement for deleting entities.

-4. Stop and resume load tasks support.

-5. Integrate  TDM with Fabric Web Framework:
+1. Integrate  TDM with Fabric Web Framework:

    1. The log-in to the TDM Web application is done via Fabric Web Framework.
 This simplifies that operation and maintenance of the TDM.
    2. The TDM back-end layer is implemented by Fabric APIs in the TDM Library.
    3. Using Fabric authentication capabilities.

-7. Update the Look and Feel of the TDM Web Application.
+2. Update the Look and Feel of the TDM Web Application.

-8. TDM APIDOC Improvements.
+3. TDM APIDOC Improvements.